tiwariPC/cmsMCProduction/README.md

 Make sure to change output paths here to write to an area you control.
 You can submit the job with condor_submit my_jdl_file.jdl.

 NB: If you make up a new workflow, it is highly recommended to submit a single small test job to verify that your setup is OK.
-To do this, it is particularly useful to use the condor_submit commandline syntax, which allows you to overwrite config parameters on the fly, e.g.: condor_submit my_jdl_file.jdl -a njobs=1 -a nevents=10
+To do this, it is particularly useful to use the condor_submit commandline syntax, which allows you to overwrite config parameters on the fly
+- ```condor_submit my_jdl_file.jdl -a njobs=1 -a nevents=10```

 ##spcecific to bbDM
 Use ```submit_jobs.py``` file to submit jobs for each mass points, provide  ```njobs``` and ```nevents``` accodingly in this file only and use ```python submit_jobs.py``` command to submit the condor jobs